reyanalam/GPT_from_scratch/README.md

 ## Step 8: Output head

-It is a neural network that converts our tokens vector into a vector of size equal to vocabulory size.
+It is a neural network that converts our tokens vector into a vector (logits) of size equal to vocabulory size.
 Thus each token is represented in terms of all the tokens in the vocabulory.

+## Next word predictor

+The main aim of our GPT is to predict the next word.
+Since GPT is autoregressive model, the output of previous token is appended to the input sequence for the next iteration.

+The last vector from the logit is extracted which is normalized using softmax.
+This gives a probability of vector.
+The index whoes probability is maximum will be the next work.
+This token is then appended to our input (the id of last vector).
+This process is done for maximum_new_tokens time.
+The maximum_new_tokens in our case is 10.

+## Loss Function

+The model is evaluated by calculating a negative log likelihood (cross entropy) of probabilities.
+The probabilities of the token IDs present in our target tensors, the tensor which we created as input output pair in the beginning.
+The target tensor contains the actual output of each input token.
+It consists of token IDs shifted by one as of the input tensor.
+With respect to each token the tokenID in the target tensor is looked in our logits corrosponding to the same token.
+Its probability is then taken.

+The negative log likelihood of this probability is our loss function.

+## Training Loop

+For each epoch and for each batch in the tarining set for that epoch, the gradient from previous epoch is reset.
+Then the loss is calculated for the current batch.
+After this loss gradient with respect to all the parameters is calculated by a backward pass.
+Then the model weight is updated using the loss gradient.